How are digital marketing metrics effectively measured for success with brand growth? You’re probably thinking: leads and sales.

 Kind of vague, huh?

 Take a look at the sample below from Sprout Social.
-It shows five distinct goals and a detailed plan for how the company intends to achieve them.
+It shows five distinct social media metrics and a detailed plan for how the company intends to achieve them.

 Your digital campaign will have more than just a social media element.
 However, this template offers a nice overview of how you can set goals for anything—and during any point of your marketing funnel.